urtTarzan/urtTarzan/README.md

 - Real projects with practical utilities
 - Dockerizing applications

-🚀 Seeking opportunities to apply my knowledge in practice, learn from professionals in the field, and evolve into a full-stack developer in the future.
+🚀 Seeking opportunities to apply my knowledge in practice, learn from professionals in the field, and evolve into a back-end developer in the future.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=urtTarzan&layout=compact&langs_count=8)